 21. See the Rare Larches

-Larches are an elusive tree that turns to a glowing yellow color only a few weeks out of the year.
+Larches are elusive trees that turn to a glowing yellow color only a few weeks out of the year, so you’ll want to be ready to go on larch hikes in Washington.
 This tends to be late September or early October, but you’ll want to look at local trip reports on sites like WTA to see what people are reporting.

 Seeing the larches in person is an ultimate Washington State bucket list item since they only appear for a short time.
-One of the best places to see them is throughout North Cascades National Park, so keep an eye on hikes in that area during the fall to know when to go.
+One of the best places to see them is throughout North Cascades National Park, so keep an eye on hikes in one of Washington’s best national parks during the fall to know when to go.

 22. Camp on Orcas Island

 You can pick a campsite that’s on a lake on the island – does it get better than that?
-The weather is generally in the 70s during the summer and pleasant, so you’ll enjoy sitting around your campfire.
+The weather is generally pleasant, in the 70s during the summer, so you’ll enjoy sitting around your campfire.
 You can also head into town to pick up food or go shopping.

 23. Explore a Bavarian Village

-Winter in Leavenworth is a particularly fun time to visit, as they have tree lighting ceremonies, carolers, and more.
-You can stop at German restaurants to enjoy German beer, bratwurst, spätzle, and more!
+There are tons of things to do in Leavenworth in winter, as they have tree-lighting ceremonies, carolers, and more.
+You can stop at German restaurants like Andreas Keller to enjoy German beer, bratwurst, spätzle, and more!
 They often have snow since they’re in the mountains, so kids will love sledding on the hills in town.

 24. Visit the Skagit Valley Tulip Festival

 You’ll be greeted with thousands of colorful tulips as you drive through the area, and there are plenty of places to pull off to get pictures.
-There are beautiful souvenirs by locals to purchase such as paintings and photographs of the area.
+There are beautiful souvenirs by locals to purchase, such as paintings and photographs of the area.
+I go here almost every year during spring in Washington because the sight of these bright tulips never gets old.

 25. Walk Through a Rainforest